-For this year, our in-person classes will be drop off only.
-These classes will be for upper grade students only.
-A list of these proposed classes can be found here.
 All classes will be held outside.
 Students will be spaced 6 feet apart.
 Every student remaining on campus will need some means of communicating with their parents.
-Parents and siblings will be asked to leave campus or remain in their vehicle as no common use areas or indoor spaces are available for use.
-Bathrooms will be the only indoor access for students.
-Only the teachers and a few parent class helpers will be allowed to remain on campus.
+Bathrooms will be the only indoor access.
+Parents are welcome to stay on campus to fellowship if they choose.
+Please remember that your children who are not enrolled at class day must be supervised by you.
 Everyone on campus is expected to bring a mask.
-Students will not be allowed to remain on campus without a mask.
-We will be observing the current public health guidelines at all times.
+We will be monitoring the current public health guidelines.
 The specifics of those requirements and any future changes to guidelines will be communicated to all families.

 What if I want to teach on campus?

 In-person classes are approved on a case by case basis.
 We have very limited availability, so very few classes will meet the criteria to be held in-person.
 Please contact Heather Laky if you would like to discuss your class.

 What if I want to change the class I planned to teach?

 We encourage all teachers to take a fresh look at their class submissions to evaluate how they can be creative about making them work in a virtual setting.
 You are free to make adjustments to your class description or even start over with a new idea if that will help you feel more confident about teaching this year.

 Yes.
 We will reimburse Zoom access for any teacher who would like to offer live instruction for their virtual class.
 If you would like to share an account with another teacher, teaching at a different time, you are welcome to arrange this as it helps us save money.
 You do not have to budget for this in setting your class fee.
 Your receipt just needs to be submitted with a reimbursement request.